chucknado/zlo/README.md

 ### Terms of use

-This project is open source.
-It's not officially supported by Zendesk.
+This project is not officially supported by Zendesk.
 See the license for the terms of use.